gatsbyjs/gatsby/packages/gatsby/src/recipes/README.md

 # Gatsby Recipes

 Gatsby Recipes is framework for automating common Gatsby tasks.
-Recipes are MDX files which when run by our interpretor, perform common actions like installing NPM packages, installing plugins, creating pages, etc.
+Recipes are MDX files which, when run by our interpretor, perform common actions like installing NPM packages, installing plugins, creating pages, etc.

 It's designed to be extensible so new capabilities can be added which allow